Scottish Episcopal Church History

 Work began in taking down the Chapel and moving its stones to the new site, the roof being floated across the River Ness by barge.
 In the meantime, the congregation worshiped in the former Queen Street Free Church.
 They were only there for seven months as the re-constructed church was opened with the name of Saint Michael and All Angels on March 13th 1904.
 The whole cost of the move and building work was paid by the Canon.

 Saint Michael’s remained an independent mission but there was once more thing to be done – to raise it to an incumbency but for this there needed to be an adequate endowment to pay all the expenses of a parish.
-The Canon, as he was still known, gave £3000 (in today’s money around £1 million) as an endowment and on September 11th 1911 he was instituted by the Bishop as the first Rector of Saint Michael’s – a recognition that the church had moved through three kinds of congregation (Dependent Mission, Independent Mission and Incumbency) and was now a congregation with a permanent status.
+The Canon, as he was still known, gave £3000 (in today’s money around £1 million) as the endowment and on September 11th 1911 he was instituted by the Bishop as the first Rector of Saint Michael’s – a recognition that the church had moved through three kinds of congregation (Dependent Mission, Independent Mission and Incumbency) and was now a congregation with a permanent status.
 And also in 1911 William Lachlan Mackintosh was again installed as a Canon of Saint Andrew’s Cathedral, Inverness, although now the days of Residentiary Canons there were gone.

 Five days after his Institution as Rector, Canon Mackintosh wrote to the people, giving thanks to God and the congregation for all that had been accomplished in the nineteen years since he first came to the Chapel of the Holy Spirit.
 His address at the top of the letter was “Ivanhoe, Lochalsh Road”, a house just a hundred yards from Saint Michael’s.
 In the letter he said Now when people toil up a hill and reach the top they sit down and admire the view.
 This may be all very well in climbing up Craig Phadrick (Inverness’s iconic hill) but in spiritual things we never reach the top, the work of the Church is never completed; in short we can never sit down and admire the view.
 Many a church is completed as to bricks and mortar and even as to an endowment but it is a different thing as to the spiritual work of the church.
 The bricks and mortar will last for years, the endowment will lie snugly in the Bank, but the spiritual life of the church is a delicate thing that is constantly on the ebb and flow.
 And this is not a matter which concerns only the clergy, the people have their part too.
 Spiritual things are more important than things material.
 Of course, we admire a beautifully furnished church and solemn services, and moreover outward beauty is acceptable to God; but as a great saint once said “There is nothing more beautiful than a human soul”.
 The souls for whom Christ died are more beautiful than the most beautiful churches and services, and it is this spiritual life of a parish that is the important thing.
 The preservation and growth of this life depend upon ourselves, both clergy and laity.
 We cannot afford to “sit down and admire the view”, but by God’s help and grace let us press forward and upward.